AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/patching/fixture-personality-options.md

 ---
 id: version-12.0-fixture-personality-options
-title: Fixture personality options
+title: Fixture Personality Options
-sidebar_label: Fixture personality options
+sidebar_label: Fixture Personality Options
 original_id: fixture-personality-options
 ---

 All of the options below can also be set from the Patch View window.

-Swap pan and tilt
+Swap Pan and Tilt
 -----------------

 This allows you to make the pan channel control tilt and the tilt